josStorer/get-current-time/README.md

 ### `format`

-Time format to use - using [MomemtJS syntax](https://momentjs.com/) - optional
+Time format to use - using [MomentJS syntax](https://momentjs.com/docs/#/displaying/) - optional

 ## Outputs